dsarov/ARDaP/README.md

 `nextflow pull dsarov/ardap`

+If you want to make changes to the default `nextflow.config` file clone the workflow into a local directory and change parameters in `nextflow.config`:

+    `nextflow clone dsarov/ardap install_dir/`

 ## Usage

 To control the data pipeline, ARDaP is implemented in Nextflow.
 More information about Nextflow can be found here --> https://www.nextflow.io/docs/latest/getstarted.html